 - Facility: Based on the information in your application, we decide whether your workflow is best suited for Mahuika, Māui or both, and also whether your project would benefit from an allocation of GPU hours or access to ancillary nodes or virtual labs.

-- Decision and notification: If we approve an initial allocation for your project, we will typically award the project an allocation of Mahuika compute units, Māui node hours, or both, and also an online storage allocation, from either the Proposal Development class or the Institutional class.
+- Decision and notification: If we approve an initial allocation for your project, we will typically award the project an allocation of Mahuika compute units, Māui node hours, or both, and also an online storage allocation, from one of our allocation classes.
 In any case, we will send you an email telling you about our decision.

 Our review process for requests for new allocations on existing projects is simpler: